cryptomator/cryptomator.github.io/content/open-source.en.md

     <i class="fas fa-sync fa-stack-1x fa-inverse"></i>
   </div>
   <div>
-    <p class="text-sm md:text-base leading-relaxed text-gray-700 mb-4">The source code is constantly reviewed and thus continuously improved.</p>
+    <p class="font-p mb-4">The source code is constantly reviewed and thus continuously improved.</p>
     <div x-data="{ isLearnMoreOpen: false }">
-      <a class="text-primary no-underline hover:underline" href="#" @click.prevent="isLearnMoreOpen = !isLearnMoreOpen"><i :class="{ 'fa-eye': !isLearnMoreOpen, 'fa-eye-slash': isLearnMoreOpen }" class="fas fa-fw"></i> Learn more</a>
+      <a class="text-link" href="#" @click.prevent="isLearnMoreOpen = !isLearnMoreOpen"><i :class="{ 'fa-eye': !isLearnMoreOpen, 'fa-eye-slash': isLearnMoreOpen }" class="fas fa-fw"></i> Learn more</a>
       <div x-show="isLearnMoreOpen" x-cloak class="white-box mt-4">
         <div class="p-4">
-          <p class="text-sm md:text-base leading-relaxed text-gray-700 mb-4">Apart from official audits, the source code is also used by third parties and is thus constantly checked.</p>
+          <p class="font-p mb-4">Apart from official audits, the source code is also used by third parties and is thus constantly checked.</p>
-          <p class="text-sm md:text-base leading-relaxed text-gray-700 mb-4">If vulnerabilities are found, they cannot be silently ignored.
+          <p class="font-p mb-4">If vulnerabilities are found, they cannot be silently ignored.
 If there is ever a problem, it is quickly noticed and the provider of the encryption software is forced to react quickly.
 Both the cause and the remedy are publicly documented.</p>
-          <p class="text-sm md:text-base leading-relaxed text-gray-700 mb-4"><strong>So you can rest assured that when you encrypt your cloud storage, the security is not just verified one-time intensively, but also on an ongoing basis by professionals.</strong></p>
+          <p class="font-p mb-4"><strong>So you can rest assured that when you encrypt your cloud storage, the security is not just verified one-time intensively, but also on an ongoing basis by professionals.</strong></p>
-          <p class="text-sm md:text-base leading-relaxed text-gray-700">History shows that in other cases (with so-called closed-source software) security vulnerabilities remained unfixed for years because the provider had no public pressure to react.</p>
+          <p class="font-p">History shows that in other cases (with so-called closed-source software) security vulnerabilities remained unfixed for years because the provider had no public pressure to react.</p>
         </div>
       </div>
     </div>